-Property and equipment consists of the cost of fixed assets which are depreciated on the straight-line method over their estimated useful lives.
+Land, buildings, building improvements, property, and equipment consist of the cost of fixed assets which are depreciated on the straight-line method over their estimated useful lives.
 Fully depreciated assets are retained in the accounts until their retirement.
 Purchases of small items are expensed as acquired.
-All assets with an estimated life that exceeds one year and with a cost greater than \$1,000 must be capitalized.
+All land, buildings, and property are capitalized.
+Equipment with an estimated life that exceeds one year and with a cost greater than \$1,000 must be capitalized.